TPD Payout Calculator Guide:

 4. Explain our 100% no-win, no-pay legal funding service.

-Experienced TPD lawyers know what it takes to meet the insurers’ requirements.
+Experienced TPD lawyers regularly negotiate settlements with disability insurance companies, so they know what it takes to meet their requirements.

 When you make a TPD claim, you must meet the definition of TPD outlined in your total and permanent disability insurance terms and conditions.
 There can be a significant difference in TPD policy terms between insurers and insurance policies.
 However, in Australia, there are generally three primary types of TPD definitions: